 Flexible design: Buildings last a long time.
 That means that design decisions, while they might be correct at the time, might turn out to be inappropriate as technology and culture change.
 In order to reduce the inefficiencies that are inherent in changing a building, companies are changing how they think about design.
 A number of innovations have created ways to make flexibility an intrinsic part of a building.

-Sensors eat the world: A common term in the technology community is that “software will eat the world.”
+Inside the Beating Heart of Buildings: A common term in the technology community is that “software will eat the world.”
 This has turned out to be true as some of the world most valuable companies have figured out how to analyze data in advanced new ways.
 But in the built world the data doesn’t come in bytes.
 Before software can be applied to our buildings data needs to be collected by sensors of all kinds and integrated into one system.
 This Metatrend will look at the way sensors are able to collect data and what is needed in order to make this complex information digestible for both computers and humans alike.

 Mobility: The changing ways in which we travel are affecting the value propositions of almost every property.
 We examine how will changes to cities and towns like dockless bike and scooter sharing, autonomous vehicles and increased public transit infrastructure will impact the way real estate is designed, managed and valued.